Miro0o/Docs-Notes/CS/🔑 CS_Core/🧬 Computer System/🚀 Virtualization/FAQ.md

   - You can use `mkisofs` instead of `genisoimage`.
   - You can use GUI like `virt-manager` instead of `virsh` CUI to attach an ISO image to the guest.
   - You need to create a VM beforehand, supply that VM's ID as `guest`.
 You can see existing VMs by `virsh list --all`.

+## 👉 Share Host Directory with Guest in `qemu`
+#qemu

+#TODO

+[👍 👍「Solved」 share host directory with guest in qemu]: https://forums.debian.net/viewtopic.php?t=154016

+[👍 QEMU/KVM + virtio-fs - Sharing a host directory with a virtual machine]: https://www.tauceti.blog/posts/qemu-kvm-share-host-directory-with-vm-with-virtio/

+[How to share a directory with the host without networking in QEMU?]: https://superuser.com/questions/628169/how-to-share-a-directory-with-the-host-without-networking-in-qemu

+[👍 Shared Folder in QEMU Between Linux Host and Windows Guest]: https://shallowsky.com/blog/linux/qemu-shared-folder.html